-A trading trust is one of the most popular vehicles for conducting a small to medium-sized enterprise (SME) in Australia.
+A discretionary trust is one of the most popular vehicles for conducting a small to medium-sized enterprise (SME) in Australia.
 This blog post describes the steps and documentation required for an SME to set up a trading trust in Australia.

 What is the typical structure of a trading trust for an SME?